Holiday-burst/drive-scanner/README.md

 This is a community tool, not an official Ubiquiti utility.
 I am sharing both the source code and a pre-compiled binary so you can verify what it does before running it.
-You have three options:
+You have two options:

   ────────────────────────────────────────────────────────────────────────